luannaochoa/BBBKernelDriver-tutorial/README.md

 1. Log into the BeagleBoneBlack using login `root`
 2. `cd` to where you saved the tester.c executable and run the binary
 3. Pass ./tester executable the string you want converted into morse
-4. Your screen and beaglebone should not display the morse of that string
+4. Your screen and beaglebone will now display the morse of that string